StereoD-Development/flaunch/doc/build_commands.md

     - ":FUNC my_function()"
 ```

-> Note: As of June 2019, we don't make use of the `()` in our functions but they are required for future expansion and utility (think loop countdown, tings of that nature).

-> Warning: Because we don't have a way to break out of a function and arguments are always global, for the time being be careful not to introduce a loop, which will go on forever.

 ### :FUNC Arguments
 With the latest version of `fbuild`, we've introduced arguments into functions.

-You have the ability to provide through two interfaces.
+You have the ability to provide through three interfaces.

 1. Through `props:`
     * This is pretty straight forward and allows you to provide different values as needed
 2. Through the cli
+3. Through the function call itself

-For the second option, things get really interesting, let's look at an example
+For the second/third option, things get really interesting, let's look at an example

 ```yaml
 func__function_with_args(foo_bar, schmoo):